Help to Buy, Shared Ownership, Elmbridge Homeownership Assistance Scheme and Key Worker Housing

 What is available under Help to Buy?

 There are a number of different scheme types that are offered under the Help to Buy initiative.
 Depending on your individual circumstances you may find that one or more of these are available to you.
+The Elmbridge Homeownership Assistance Scheme is a locally-funded programme which is separate to Help to Buy with a separate application process.

 Shared ownership schemes